open-mmlab/mmsegmentation/docs/en/advanced_guides/transforms.md

 ## Customization data transformation

-The customized data transformation must inherinted from `BaseTransform` and implement `transform` function.
+The customized data transformation must inherited from `BaseTransform` and implement `transform` function.
 Here we use a simple flipping transformation as example:

 ```python